Kolmen/test/README.md

 };
 ```

-Thus, configure the sensor (including the MLC part), it is necessary to read the whole array and write the defined values to the corresponding addresses.
+Thus, to configure the sensor (including the MLC part) it is necessary to read the whole array and write the defined values to the corresponding addresses.
 Below is a pseudocode that solves this task:

 ```c
 int length = sizeof(tilt_sensing_DT)/sizeof(ucf_line_t); // get the length of the structure array